nxp-imx/imx-smw/Documentations/user_guide/tpm2/tpm2_tool_user_guide.md

  - For ECDSA algorithms, the algorithm digest size (in bits) must be equal to the asymmetric keypair security size (in bits).
 Exception for SHA512: keypair security size must be 521.
+ - For TPMT_TK_HASHCHECK ticket, the HMAC computation uses hardcoded proof keys specific to each TPM hierarchy (Owner, Platform, and Endorsement).
+These proof keys serve as the HMAC secret for generating cryptographic tickets that validate hash operations within their respective hierarchy contexts.

 # Commands and Examples